Not OK (Kygo and Chelsea Cutler song)

-"Not OK" is a song performed by Norwegian DJ Kygo and Chelsea Cutler.
+"Not OK" is a song performed by Norwegian DJ Kygo and American singer Chelsea Cutler.
 The song was released as a digital download on 23 May 2019 by Sony Music.
 The song peaked at number seven on the Norwegian Singles Chart.
-The song was written by Leah Haywood, Daniel James, David Brook, Rob Ellmore, Kyrre Gørvell-Dahll and Chelsea Cutler.
+The song was written by Leah Haywood, Daniel James, David Brook, Rob Ellmore, Kyrre Gørvell-Dahll and Chelsea Emily Cutler.